 It sounds like he’s keeping his options open, while stringing you along.
 But, if you’re investing time and energy, you deserve to know whether he sees a future with you.
 And you deserve to know it before your feelings reach the point of no return.

 A year is plenty of time to decide if he wants to take the relationship to the next level.
 It’s not “rushing him.”
-It’s refusing to settle for being one of his choices or refusing to allow him to control the pace of the relationship.
+It’s refusing to settle for being one of his choices, when you clearly want to be “the choice.”

 If you want to know for sure, be honest about your feelings: tell him exactly what you want.

 If he feels the same way, he’ll have no problem claiming you before anyone else gets the chance to.
 If he doesn’t feel the same way, you’re better off parting ways.
-You don’t want to continue wasting time with someone who doesn’t think you’re worth committing to.
+You don’t want to continue wasting time with someone who doesn’t think you’re worth a commitment.

 The longer you stick around and wait, the more your feelings will continue to grow for him – the harder your heart will break if he never decides to commit.
 And it will be your fault if you continue to ignore the signals that he’s sending.